JrVerbiest/jrverbiest.github.io/README.md

 ## About Me

 I hold a PhD in Engineering Science, along with two engineering degrees, and bring +20 years of experience across academia and industry.
-Currently, I serve as a data engineer, fixed-term positions  (80%) at Hasselt University:
+Currently, I serve as a data engineer (fixed-term positions (80%) @ Hasselt University):

-- @ Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences (Feb 2025 – end of contract Dec 2026).
+- Since Feb 2025 @ Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences.
 Develop a data-driven framework for pandemic preparedness, utilising the ‘data as a product’ principles.
 Using software tools 🔨 such as Python, SQLMesh, pandas and R.

-- @ Biomedical Data Sciences Research Group, Faculty of Medicine and Life Sciences, (Sept 2023 – end of contract Dec 2026), where I provide data engineering support for several initiatives, including projects related to multiple sclerosis, national health registries, population health management.
+- Since Sept 2023 @ Biomedical Data Sciences Research Group, Faculty of Medicine and Life Sciences, where I provide data engineering support for several initiatives, including projects related to multiple sclerosis, national health registries, population health management.
 Besides, I am also involved in the development of a on-premise research data platform that enables the creation of data products, including a marketplace using the [Dataminded Data Product Portal](https://github.com/conveyordata/data-product-portal).<br>
 Co-author of several scientific publications ([see publication list](https://github.com/JrVerbiest/jrverbiest.github.io?tab=readme-ov-file#-publications)).<br>

 [🌐 My website](https://jrverbiest.eu/)